psychemedia/middle-english-romances/sir-isumbras.md

 And byfore the kynge thay hafe hym broghte,
 A fulle sare wondide mane was hee!
 The kyng his name faste fraynes thane,
-" Sir," he saide " I am a smethymane,
+"Sir," he saide " I am a smethymane,
 Whate es jour wille with me?"

 XLI.

 The kyng ansuerde the knyghte thane,
-" Wondir I hafe that any smethymane
+"Wondir I hafe that any smethymane
 In werre was ever so wyghte."
 The kynge bad that he solde hafe mete and drynke,
 And alle that he wolde after thynke,